MatthewJones517/dash_crochet_pattern/README.md

 To address the "Great Dash Shortage" my partner has created a Dash Crochet pattern.
 Everything below is her work.
 She generously has agreed to open source the pattern so feel free to use it however you like. :)

 My partner is the ultimate softWEAR developer with a passion for all things fiber related.
 If you're in eastern Virginia and interested in learning to knit or crochet, check out [Yarn Party](https://www.goyarnparty.com).
+You're also welcome to reach out to her there if you have questions.

 One note...
 The pattern mentions a bottom pouch.
 This is for a game I created for Fluttercon Europe 2025.
 The bottom pouch is to hold a [Bluetooth nRF51822 iBeacon](https://www.aliexpress.us/item/2251832686168978.html?gatewayAdapt=glo2usa).
 I hid these all over the convention and invited attendees to download the [Flockinator App](https://flockinator.makerinator.com/) to find them.